geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_postprocessing_pipeline.md

 ### Step 3: Configure the geodata postprocessor

-To postprocess the geodata, we will use the [`CompositePostprocessor`] with the following configuration:
+To postprocess the geodata, we will use the [`CompositePostprocessor`][CompositePostprocessor] with the following configuration:

 ``` yaml title="config.yaml"
 geodata_postprocessor: